MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 ---

-I thought about using cosmopolitan libc to build some type of binary which would run anywhere, but I wanted to create something that was minimalist (ironic, considering the script now contains over 1,250 lines of code sans comments), would run anywhere, and would could be executed filelessly.
+I thought about using cosmopolitan libc to build some type of binary which would run anywhere, but I wanted to create something that was minimalist (ironic, considering the script now contains over 1,250 lines of code sans comments), would run anywhere, and would be executed filelessly.
 Using something like [remote exec](http://phrack.org/issues/62/8.html) could have solved the latter issue, but why complicate it when we can just use what a human would use?
 And to be frank, I like challenges: creating a worm in Bash is certainly a challenge.
 Why not POSIX?
 Well, I like _challenges_; I'm not a masochist.

 ---

 As stated, the original output that I was interested in was visualizations.
-[Just under 10 years ago](https://lwn.net/Articles/625988/), I was working with the well-known open source graph visualization tool [graphviz](https://graphviz.org/) (_mostly experimenting with afl-fuzz which had just been released_), and I have seen how BloodHound is able to visualize trust relationships between endpoints in MS Active Directory networks, so I knew it wouldn't be too difficult to create something like that but for SSH: all I needed to do was to actually build the script.
+[Just under 10 years ago](https://lwn.net/Articles/625988/), I was working with the well-known open source graph visualization tool [graphviz](https://graphviz.org/) (_mostly experimenting with afl-fuzz which had just been released_), and I have seen how BloodHound is able to visualize trust relationships between endpoints in MS Active Directory networks, so I knew it wouldn't be too difficult to create something: all I needed to do was to actually build the script.

 ---